Mayo Association Football League: Ground

 Milebush Park is the headquarters of the Mayo Association Football League and is an official FAI regional centre, hosting national programmes and events such as player development courses, tournaments, coaching education courses and trials for the national team.
 Also known as Umbro Park (and formerly Solar 21 Park) for sponsorship reasons, Milebush Park has previously hosted Connacht Junior Cup finals, inter-league, underage league and women's league finals.

 The ground was purchased in December 1986, with a separate company setup to oversee development.
 A clubhouse was added in 1992 and a covered stand was built in 2001.
 The stand was named the Henry Downes Stand after the chairman of the league committee involved in the purchase of Milebush.
+The stand seats 300 people.

 A second ground, a floodlit Omniturf all-weather pitch, was installed in 2003–04 with the first game being played by Mayo under-15s on 11 February 2004.
 In 2006, the clubhouse was extended to include new dressing rooms.
 In March 2014, the all-weather pitch was relaid with new artificial turf to meet the latest standards.